About National Aerospace Solutions

 Rod Cregier serves as the Mission Execution Director for National Aerospace Systems at the Arnold Engineering Development Complex.
 Cregier spent 30 years in the Air Force and retired in 2015 as a colonel.
 After graduating from the United States Air Force Academy, he attended pilot training and flew the F-15C as well as multiple other aircraft.
 His next assignments focused on developmental and operational testing of the F-117A and its associated weapons.
 Cregier also spent three years as the F-35 Program Director at Edwards AFB, CA. Cregier was responsible for all Edwards-based support to the F-35 test program, including both the Integrated Test Force and the Joint Operational Test Team.

-Business Services Director: Mr. Mike Lugo
+Business Services Director: Mr. Chris Baker

 Base Operations & Support Director: Mr. Ronnie Skipworth